Blisters are one of the most common problems that wearers face when wearing cowboy boots. This doesn’t just happen with newbies in this field.

 You can also adjust the stretch of the leather upper to your liking.
 The rest is waiting for about 2–5 days to wear cowboy boots that have been stretched properly.

-Leather Stretch spray:
+Leather Stretch Spray:

-Another method that is also quite simple and effortless is spraying.
+Another method that is quite simple and effortless is spraying.
 Use the leather stretch spray on the areas of the boot that you want to stretch, like the toes, heels, or ankles.

 However, they will not be as effective as boot stretchers.
 They are more suitable for genuine leather than top-grain or full-grain leather.